GitHub Copilot Review 2026: Is It Worth It? (Honest Review)

 GitHub Copilot vs ChatGPT for Coding

-Both tools are useful for coding — but in different ways.
+Both tools are genuinely useful for coding — but the use cases barely overlap in practice.

-ChatGPT works as a conversational partner — better for explaining concepts, working through architectural decisions, and debugging complex issues where you need to discuss the problem rather than just get a completion.
+ChatGPT — conversational, broad.
+Best for explaining concepts, working through architectural decisions, and debugging complex issues that require discussing the problem rather than just getting a completion.

-The most effective workflow uses both: Copilot for real-time coding assistance, ChatGPT for debugging conversations and concept explanations.
+I use both almost every day, and they almost never substitute for each other.
 For a broader look at how these tools fit together, check out our Best AI Coding Tools in 2026 guide.

 Who This Is NOT For